This Software is Punk Rock

 SL: It's quite impressive to see the ecosystem emerging around Webamp.
 I see that on the skins' archive, users are able to flag "not safe for work" ones, but I assume there are also offensive ones.
 Is this the case?
 Did you stumble upon any of them?

-JE: The issue of NSFW skins has been a quite interesting.
+JE: The issue of NSFW skins has been a quite interesting one.
 It was humbling to confront just how subjective the notion of “safe for work” really is.
 A skin would strike me as clearly pornographic, and then the very next flagged skin would have nearly identical content, but the image was taken from the cover of a best selling album.
 In addition to pornography, as you point out, there are other types of offensive skins.
 For example, ones that feature Nazi or Taliban icons.

 The good news is that the Winamp Skin Museum is a mostly insignificant microcosm of these issues.
 I doubt anyone is going to become “radicalized” by a Winamp skin.
 There are certainly many distasteful skins, and while it might be nice to have a museum of only “nice” skins, I think it’s more valuable to preserve the ugly alongside the sublime and thus, in some way, preserve a more imperfect and human snapshot of this cultural moment.